 4) Understand and analyze the current developments related to the European integration

 The course is organized around the three main themes.
 First, the students will learn about the history of European integration and discover the role of different EU institutions, such as the European Commission, European Parliament of the Council of the EU.
 Second, the lectures will focus on the main theories of European integration and how they can explain the decision-making processes.
 Third, we will address the main debates and developments related to the European integration today, such as the Corona Crisis, Brexit, the financial and migration crises, ideas pertaining of differentiated integration and issues around legitimacy and democracy in the EU.

 A series of lectures, which will be delivered in English.

 E. Brunet-Jailly, A. Hurrelmann and A. Verdun (Eds) (2018) European Union Governance and Policy Making.
 A Canadian Perspective, University of Toronto Press [some chapters]

 N. Nugent (2017) The Government and Politics of the European Union, Palgrave Macmillan, 8th EDITION [some chapters]

 Five shorter assignments (20% of the grade) and a final exam (80% of the grade).

 Retake: final exam (100% of the grade)

-The time and location of inspection and debriefing of the exam will be announced via Blackboard no later than the publication of the grades.
+The time and location of inspection and debriefing of the exam will be announced via Brightspace no later than the publication of the grades.